SuriDipannitaSayeed/MLCS/README.md

 # MLCS

-The Implementation inspired by the method discussed in the paper below.
+The Implementation is inspired by the method discussed in the paper below.
 # Running command

 ```bash